backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Volumes.md

 		path: /tmp/data
 ```

-- Access modes define how a volume should be mounted on the host.
-Supported values are:
+- Access modes define how a volume should be mounted on the host (node). *Access Modes of your PersistentVolume affect wether all your pods can access the volume concurrently from different Nodes or not*.
-	- `ReadOnlyMany`
-	- `ReadWriteMany`
+	- `ReadOnlyMany (ROX)`
-	- `ReadWriteOnce`
+	- `ReadWriteMany (RWX)`
+	- `ReadWriteOnce (RWO)`: The volume can be mounted as read-write by a *single node*.
+ReadWriteOnce access mode *still can allow multiple pods to access the volume when the pods are running on the **same** node*.

+> [!note]- All these access modes may not be supported by all the storage classes.

 - We can replace the `hostPath` option with `awsElasticBlockStore` or any other supported storage types.

 - Listing the persistent volumes: `k get persistentvolume` or `k get pv`

+> [!caution]- PVs are not bound to any name space so `k get pv` will list all the PVs.

 ## Persistent Volume Claims
 - Once the PVCs are created k8s binds them to the PV.